Cutting-Edge Solutions for CO2

 - Work at the EERC aided in the advancement of Hitachi’s H3-1 solvent and Shell Cansolv’s sulfur-capturing amine.

-- The EERC is a member of the International Test Center Network (ITCN) and a stakeholder advisor for the Carbon Capture Simulation for Industry Impact (CCSI2).
+The EERC has been a member of the International Test Center Network (ITCN) and was involved as a stakeholder advisor for the Carbon Capture Simulation for Industry Impact (CCSI2).

 Carbon Capture Utilization & Storage